 3 Mr Ong Chong Tee, Deputy Managing Director, MAS, said, “Even as FIs, regulators and policymakers grapple with Covid-19 and its impact, it is crucial to keep our focus on environmental issues as they pose clear challenges for our economies and financial systems.
 It is important for FIs in Singapore to have a good understanding of environmental risk and improve their resilience against environmental-related events, as part of their business and risk management strategies.
 MAS is grateful to our industry partners for helping to co-create these Guidelines.”

-4 The public consultation papers are available on MAS’ website: (for banks and finance companies), (for insurers) and (for asset managers).
+4 The public consultation papers are available on MAS’ website: link (for banks and finance companies), link (for insurers) and link (for asset managers).
 MAS invites interested parties to submit their comments on the proposed Guidelines by 7 August 2020.

 Environmental risk poses potential financial impact on FIs’ portfolios and activities through physical and transition risk channels.
 Physical risk arises from the impact of weather events and long-term or widespread environmental changes.
 This can impair the collateral value of bank loans and revenue generating assets of investee companies, and lead to significant insurance claims.
 Transition risk arises from the process of adjustment to an environmentally sustainable economy, including changes in public policies, disruptive technological developments, and shifts in consumer and investor preferences.
 For example, loans and investments in carbon-intensive sectors can be impaired, as the profitability of these businesses are impacted in the transition to a low-carbon economy.